 What time does my student compete as he/she has other commitments that day?

 Awards will be given in each grade/category for 1st, 2nd, and 3rd place.
-There will be no awards ceremony at the competition as winners will be celebrated at the local schools.
+Awards will be distributed by regional staff after the competition is over.

 With what other projects will my project be compared?